danrmzz/dice-roller-simulation/README.md

-# DiceRollerX
+# Dice Roller Simulation

-**DiceRollerX** is a simple dice simulation application written in Java.
+This is a simple dice simulation application written in Java.
 It simulates the rolling of two dice 1,000 times, calculates the sum of their face values, and generates a histogram to display the frequency of each possible sum (from 2 to 12).

 ## Features